agbatakenneth/node-app-ci-cd/README.md

 - Node.js HTTP service exposing:

-  - / → main endpoint
+  - main endpoint

-  - /health → readiness & liveness for Kubernetes
+  - health → readiness & liveness for Kubernetes

-  - /metrics → Prometheus metrics
+  - metrics → Prometheus metrics

 - Designed for kubernetes probe
-- All dependencies are installed inside Docker — no manual npm commands needed.
+- Application dependencies are baked into the Docker image, ensuring consistent and reproducible deployments with no manual runtime setup..

 ---
 2️⃣ **Containerization**